onzfonz/comp227/src/content/7/en/part7e.md

 After the release of Amazon's [lambda](https://aws.amazon.com/lambda/) service at the end of 2014, a new trend started to emerge in web application development: [serverless](https://serverless.com/).

-The main thing about lambda, and nowadays also Google's [Cloud functions](https://cloud.google.com/functions/) as well as [similar functionality in Azure](https://azure.microsoft.com/en-us/services/functions/), is that it enables <i>the execution of individual functions</i> in the cloud.
+The main thing about lambda, and nowadays also Google's [Cloud functions](https://cloud.google.com/functions/) as well as [similar functionality in Azure](https://azure.microsoft.com/en-us/services/functions/), is that it enables *the execution of individual functions* in the cloud.
-Before, the smallest executable unit in the cloud was a single <i>process</i>, e.g. a runtime environment running a Node backend.
+Before, the smallest executable unit in the cloud was a single **process**, e.g. a runtime environment running a Node backend.

 e.g. Using Amazon's [API gateway](https://aws.amazon.com/api-gateway/) it is possible to make serverless applications where the requests to the defined HTTP API get responses directly from cloud functions.
 Usually, the functions already operate using stored data in the databases of the cloud service.